Chapter 1 – The Watcher

 And who had tossed her once-quiet life into unrelenting chaos.

-If you enjoyed this preview, EYES IN THE SKY is available at this link.
+If you enjoyed this preview, EYES IN THE SKY is available at Amazon and major online booksellers.